 The cost of solar PV has dropped dramatically.
-Because of this, it often makes sense to install much more than 12 square metres of solar panels in 2020.
+Because of this, it often makes sense to install much more than 12 square metres of solar panels in 2022.
 In fact, many Irish families are opting for 25 or even 30 square metres.
-The majority of my customers go for more than 12 square metres, so they’re not covered by the solar panel planning permission exemption.
+Most people now go for more than 12 square metres, so they’re not covered by the solar panel planning permission exemption.
 Here are a couple of reasons why most people want larger solar PV systems:

 - It’s now cost-effect to store surplus power for later.
 This means that extra panels can be put to good use